MTrajK/dotnet-projects/DotNet.IntegrationTesting/README.md

 Integration tests in ASP.NET Core\
 https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests?view=aspnetcore-6.0

-Needs to install these NuGet packages in the test projects:
+Nuget Packages that should be installed (the latest versions):
-- Microsoft.AspNetCore.Mvc.Testing (to manipulate the app startap)
+- Microsoft.AspNetCore.Mvc.Testing (to manipulate the app startap using WebApplicationFactory)
 - Microsoft.EntityFrameworkCore.InMemory (to use in-memory DB instead of real one)

 ## Entity framework configuration